tsmango/tsmango.github.com/_includes/introduction.markdown

-Additionally, after four years of organizing the [Rails Rumble](http://railsrumble.com), I co-founded [RumbleX](http://rumblex.com), where we continue to build and run the biggest online hackathons in the world.
+Additionally, after four years of organizing the [Rails Rumble](http://railsrumble.com), I co-founded [RumbleX](http://rumblex.com), where we continue to build and run the biggest online hackathons in the world, including future iterations of the Rails Rumble, Node Knockout, and many more.

 Although the majority of my work isn't open source, I do have a few projects on [GitHub](http://github.com/tsmango).